yflax/SQL-REPO-2/cleaning_data.md

 FROM all_sessions

 12)
-alter table all_sessions
+ALTER TABLE all_sessions
-alter column productquantity type integer using productquantity::integer
+ALTER COLUMN productquantity TYPE numeric(10,2) USING ROUND(productquantity::numeric, 2);